EvgenyNerush/nixos-configuration-cheatsheet/README.md

 # /etc/nixos/configuration.nix
 This is not a real configuration, just a cheat sheet with parts of the nixos configuration file.
+Node that `configuration.nix` imports
+`vim.nix`.